Pulling Target to Source: A New Perspective on Domain Adaptive Semantic Segmentation: Experiments

+\paragraph{The effectiveness of different objectives} is studied in Tab.~\ref{tab:abla_loss}.
+InfoNCE \citep{zou2018unsupervised} is the default alignment objective by default, however, \textit{our motivation is not limited to contrastive learning}.
+Interestingly, when replacing the InfoNCE with the MSE loss between $\ell_2$ normalized positive pairs $(\mathbf{q}, \mathbf{k}^+)$, it can still boost the performance with $+2.3\%$ and $+1.1\%$ mIoU improvements using CNN-based models and Transformer-based models, respectively.
+Details can be found in the following table.

-experiments in the right table to verify the effectiveness of different image translation engines.
-Implementation details of ColorJitter and GaussianBlur are the same with SimCLR~\cite{chen2020simple}.
-We adopt FDA~\cite{yang2020fda} simply because it does not need extra training.
+\paragraph{The effectiveness of the image translation engine} is studied in Tab.~\ref{tab:abla_translation}.
+Implementation details of ColorJitter and GaussianBlur are the same with SimCLR \citep{chen2020simple}.
+We adopt FDA \citep{yang2020fda} simply because it does not need extra training.
 This empirical evidence demonstrates that in our \method, it is not necessary to exactly \textit{fit} the target domain.
 In other words, \method learns domain-invariant features \textit{no matter what kind of transformation is adopted}.

+Moreover, empirical evidence illustrated in Tab.~\ref{tab:abla_translation} indicates that the quality of the translation engine is \textit{not} the bottleneck, but how to leverage it appropriately is, because \textit{little} improvements are observed when applying the source cross-entropy loss on the translated pseudo-target domain.

+\paragraph{Ablation of $\lambda$.} Tab. \ref{tab:lambda} shows the performances of our \method with different weights of contrastive loss $\lambda$, among which $\lambda=0.1$ performs the best.
+When $\lambda$ is too small (\textit{i.e.}, $0.01$), the performance is close to the baseline, indicating that the target features are still undesirable, while when $\lambda$ is too large (\textit{i.e.}, $1$), the model tends to pay too much attention on learn similar features across domains rather than focus on the particular downstream task: semantic segmentation.

+\paragraph{Ablation of $\tau$.} Tab. \ref{tab:temp} ablates the tunable temperature parameter $\tau$ introduced in Eq.
+(2).
+We find that $\tau=0.2$ achieves the best performance.
+One potential reason is that a smaller $\tau$ provides less difficulty in matching the correct positive key, while a larger $\tau$ results in too strict criteria for this dictionary look-up pretext task, which is similar to having a large contrastive loss weight $\lambda$.

+\paragraph{Ablation of $\beta$.} Tab. \ref{tab:beta} studies the scale parameter of dynamic re-weighting described in Eq.
+(9), where $\beta=0.5$ yields slightly better performance, indicating that dynamic re-weighting is quite robust against $\beta$.

+\paragraph{Ablation of $\alpha$.} Tab. \ref{tab:apha} ablates the unreliable partition $\alpha$ introduced in Eq.
+(7), which is used to filter unreliable predictions on the target domain to be candidate negative pairs.
+As illustrated, $\alpha=50\%$ achieves slightly better performance, and our \method is insensitive to $\alpha$.

+\paragraph{Ablation of $n$ and $m$.} Tab. \ref{tab:n_m} studies the base number of queries per class $n$ and the total number of negative pairs per query $m$ introduced in Sec.
+3.3.
+We find that $n=128$ and $m=1024$ yield slightly better performance.
+Therefore, our framework is found to be stable to different $n$ and $m$.